Shirley Knot the Siren

 Thank you, thank you!
 Barman (or Sound person) – can I get a rum and coke please?

-I was in talks with getting my own show, but then I hit that ‘certain’ age and then the tides started to recede…
+I was in talks with getting my own show and BAM!

-The mer-world is brutal for females.
-The minute your butt drops, your blubber grows and your fins start to wrinkle that’s it.
+The mer-world is brutal to us female types.
+The minute your butt drops (lift butt cheek & drop), your blubber grows (pinch some fat) and your fins start to wrinkle (squeeze face) that’s it.

 Que track 5